 Mobile Check-in and Digital Room Keys

 Undeniably, mobile services are a future hotel technology trend proven by many big players in hospitality.
-Marriott, Hilton, and MGM Resorts are just a few hotel brands that give guests the option of using digital keys via smartphone.
+Marriott and MGM Resorts are just a couple of hotel brands that give guests the option of using digital keys via smartphone.

 Digital keys are popular in areas like Silicon Valley and New York City, but only about 10 percent of all hotel guests use them.
 As more and more guests catch on to the convenience of mobile check-in services, hoteliers can expect this trend to become a standard expectation in the years to come.